exonum/exonum-doc/src/get-started/create-service.md

 `exonum_interface` macro generates a glue to dispatch transactions and deserialize their payload within service. `interface_method` macro assigns the numeric IDs to the transactions.
-This is required, since call information in transactions contains the transaction ID rather than the method name.
+This is required, since a call information in transactions contains the transaction ID rather than the method name.

 With that, target users will know which transaction ID they should set to invoke a certain method.

 !!! note
     All the transactions numeric IDs should be unique.
-Attempt to create two methods with the same numeric ID will result in a failure.
+An attempt to create two methods with the same numeric ID will result in a failure.

 ### Reporting Errors